menteenetwork/Mentee/README.md

 A mentor sets the price for each minute of his consulting.
 He starts the clock when a mentee checks in.

 # Development instructions
+We invite everyone to help building Menee platform to create a fully decentralized EOSIO based app.
 Start by joining https://t.me/menteenetdev on Telegram

-At the current stage, we started building the front end in react and we have also Scatter implementation that needs to get updated and connected to the user profile.
+At the current stage, we started building the front end in react (consultable here https://menteenetwork.commoneffort.now.sh/#/ or here https://www.youtube.com/watch?v=CvB9wc7p_bA&feature=youtu.be).

+We have also Scatter implementation that needs to get updated and connected to the user profile.
 Mentee is built on the https://github.com/EveripediaNetwork code base and it uses https://github.com/qTox/qTox for communication, files transfer, groups, and screen sharing.

 ## Educational courses